pktunit/aws-instance-starter/README.md

 1.Edit credentials.php and add your AWS access key and secret.

 2.Edit instances.php and add the instances.
-Group names must be unique.
+Group names must be unique and cannot contain periods.

 ####License